fbpx

 Steamy Reads From A Romantic Brit

-Briar Black is a British Romance author whose obsession with classical literature, including the Brontës, Jane Austen, Arthur Conan Doyle, Mary Shelley, Oscar Wilde, and so many more, collided with a modern millennial mindset.
+Briar Black is a British romance author whose obsession with classical literature—including British romance novelists like the Brontës and Jane Austen—along with the works of Arthur Conan Doyle, Mary Shelley, and Oscar Wilde, collides with a modern millennial mindset.
 Now, she’s here to bring you twisted tales of love, lust, unexpected drama, and mystery.
 Briar joins the esteemed ranks of contemporary British romance writers, infusing traditional romance’s timeless essence with a vibrant, modern twist.

 If you’re a fan of spicy romance and enthralling enigma tales, Briar’s books were literally written for you.